wangguojie/julia/doc/stdlib/collections.rst

    ..
 Docstring generated from Julia source

    Returns the index of the maximum element in a collection.
+If there are multiple maximal elements, then the first one will be returned. ``NaN`` values are ignored, unless all elements are ``NaN``\ .

    The collection must not be empty.

    .. doctest::